What happens if I apply after I quit or was fired?

 You must ask for this in writing within 30 days of finding out about Service Canada’s decision.
 For more information, see How do I ask for a reconsideration?

-Even if you cannot get regular EI benefits, you might still be able to get the special benefits that are listed on page Can I get special EI benefits if I have been disqualified?
+Even if you cannot get EI regular benefits, you might still be able to get the special benefits that are listed on page Can I get special EI benefits if I have been disqualified?

 Previous page Next page